DaniDiazTech/Github-automation/README.md

 create
 ```

-This will call the **[create.sh](https://github.com/Daniel1404/Github-automation/blob/main/create.sh)** file.
+This will call the **[create.py](https://github.com/Daniel1404/Github-automation/blob/main/create.py)** file.

-You will see a prompt where you have to type your name (To include it in the License), your github username and the name of the repo you want to create.
+You will see a prompt where you have to type your name (To include it in the MIT License), your github username and the name of the repo you want to create.

 ## Screenshot
 ![Creating a repo](.screenshots/create.png "Creating a repo")